imc v4.1 Reference Manual

 integer.

-A color specification is the keyword TRANSPARENT or has the
+A color specification is the keyword TRANSPARENT

-form: model args.
+form: model args

 (Note that some tools, notably xv, don't take transparency into account,